PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 diagnostics-free SINet terminal context unchanged.
 Validate the four complete parent suites sequentially, commit and push only, and do not create or update a pull request.

+## Callback-bearing context composition: implemented state

+The characterized boundary is implemented for exactly four dataclasses:

+- `AttentionRecoveryContext`;
+- `LayoutRecoveryContext`;
+- `LayoutAttentionQuantizedSuffixContext`;
+- `TerminalSliceConcatRecoveryContext`.

+Each now stores one `pass_context: ModelIRPassContext` followed by its existing callbacks.
+Their invocation builders resolve ModelIR, LayoutState, and diagnostics through that common object.
+All four lowerer constructors receive the exact `session.model_ir_pass_context` identity, eliminating eight repeated dataclass base fields and eight repeated constructor keywords.
+The production diff is a net reduction of twenty lines.

+All ten callback objects and all three invocation forms remain unchanged: cluster callbacks are argument-free; pre-Concat receives ModelIR positionally and LayoutState/diagnostics by keyword; duplicate/quantized-PReLU receives only the forwarded `include_transpose` keyword.
+Stable pass IDs, execution order, caller boundaries, diagnostics identity, and fresh scope-per-builder behavior also remain unchanged. `SINetTerminalLayoutRecoveryContext` is still separate because it intentionally has no diagnostics field.

+Sequential validation completed as follows:

+- focused four parents, four callback-owning children, the composition contract, and the excluded SINet boundary: `100 passed in 1.68s`;
+- callback composition, four parents, SINet exclusion, shared context, and ordered architecture: `317 passed in 17.57s`;
+- pass efficiency plus TensorFlow-import-blocked optional boundary:
+  `42 passed in 9.96s` (`31` plus `11`);
+- central lowerer core smoke: `32 passed in 0.59s`;
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.
+The central lowerer retains exactly its two pre-existing F401 findings and has no new unused import.

+No real-model conversion or broad corpus suite ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus exclusions, operation-count tiers, runtime policies, callback behavior, pass ordering, scope lifetime, and TensorFlow isolation remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, inventory the remaining context shapes after this composition and select one coherent boundary whose identity and callback/target contracts can be characterized independently.
+Add the characterization checkpoint before changing production code.
+Continue to keep the diagnostics-free SINet terminal context separate unless a broader invariant is first proved.
+Run validation sequentially, keep real-model conversions minimal, commit and push coherent units only, and do not create or update a pull request.